anoopk-0/DevOps/01_shell/README.md

 grep: Search for a pattern in files.
 `grep pattern filename`

-find: Search for files and directories.
-`find /path/to/search -name filename`
+find: Search for files and directories. (this is also important) `find /path/to/search -name filename`

+Ex: find -type f/d -name "f*"
+      : f : files
+      : d : directory
 ---

 System Information: